 • Do you have a history of kidney disease (for certain contrast dyes)?

-It’s important to follow any specific instructions provided by your doctor or the MRI team to ensure the best results.
-If you have any of the above or any concerns before your appointment, please contact us.
+It’s essential to follow any instructions given by your healthcare team to ensure optimal results.
+If you have any of the above conditions or concerns, please let us know before your appointment.

 More information